Coronavirus: Kidney Damage Caused by COVID-19

 He says that patients with COVID-19-related kidney damage should follow up with their doctors to ensure kidney function is returning to normal.
 Lasting kidney damage might require dialysis or other therapies even after recovery from COVID-19.

-Mostly, Sperati stresses the importance of adhering to guidelines around physical and social distancing and hand-washing, the basics of prevention.
+Mostly, Sperati stresses the importance of adhering to guidelines around physical distancing and hand-washing, the basics of prevention.
 “For everyone, especially people with underlying chronic disease, avoiding infection with COVID-19 for as long as you can is crucial,” he says.

 “Right now, we don’t have a treatment or vaccine for this disease.
 The longer a person can go without getting infected, the better chance they have of benefiting from a future therapy.”